A primer on API testing

 The good news is, this doesn’t necessarily required deep, specific technical knowledge or exotic tools.
 Using common API testing tools like Postman and a healthy dose of creativity and curiosity, every tester can obtain valuable information about the security of the API they’re working with:

-• Authenticating yourself as user Adam, can you retrieve details for order 456, belonging to user Barbara, for example using an HTTP GET to /orders/456? - If you are, this is an example of BOLA or Broken Object Level Authorization, the most common API security vulnerability according to the 2023 OWASP API security top 10.
+? - If you are, this is an example of BOLA or Broken Object Level Authorization, the most common API security vulnerability according to the 2023 OWASP API security top 10. - Authenticating yourself as user Adam, can you adjust the outstanding payment for your order 123 to

-• Can you abuse the API flow of a web shop selling limited edition items, such as sought after concert tickets, to effectively scalp all the tickets and resell them at a much higher price? - This is an example of Unrestricted Access to Sensitive Business Flows, number 6 on the OWASP list.
+? - If you are, that’s an example of BFLA or Broken Function Level Authorization, number 5 on the same list. - Can you abuse the API flow of a web shop selling limited edition items, such as sought after concert tickets, to effectively scalp all the tickets and resell them at a much higher price? - This is an example of Unrestricted Access to Sensitive Business Flows, number 6 on the OWASP list.

 As you can see, everybody with a foundational understanding of APIs and of testing has the skill set to get started with API security testing, and it is an area that I highly recommend you explore a bit further.